qualisign/optipulse.github.io/whitepaper.md

 for average consumers to have noticeably benefited.
 The platform business phenomenon and the sharing economy at large, on the other hand, have had a huge impact on what customers expect from the services they use, and demonstrated the substantial demand for useful peer-to-peer services.

-There already exist many ideas and technologies that might do the world good - if only there were a way to get people to adopt them.
-We made the case for mesh networking above;
+Of course, there is no shortage of useful ideas and technologies that would have a positive impact, if they were only adopted - if is collective will to do so that stagnates.
+We made the case for beneficial communication technologies above;
 others are making it for renewable energy, vegetarianism, a basic income, and so on.
-There is no shortage of good ideas - it's just collective will that stagnates.
-The ultimate goal of Mesh
-Market is to create a way to incentivize collective behavior that is manifestly positive.
+The ultimate goal of Mesh Market is to create a way to incentivize collective behavior that is manifestly positive.
 The purpose of the Mesh Market Protocol is to define this behavior.
 Finally, the Mesh Market Foundation channels funds into businesses that seek to implement these solutions, and incentivizes businesses (and people) to use the platform.
-Mesh Market the DApp should be thought of as part of this eco-system.
+Mesh Market the DApp should be thought of as one part of this eco-system.

 It would be unwise for any business developing in the post-smart contract world to implement an overtly top-down approach to customer relations.
 We take very seriously the idea that whatever can be decentralized will be decentralized as the world awakens to the utility of the Blockchain.
 Of course, this includes any aspects of the Mesh Market platform that are inadvertently top-down or fail to prioritize customers' priorities.
 This is why we open the design of the Mesh Market platform to feedback and revision via the Protocol.
 The Mesh Market aspires to be the platform to end platforms; to achieve this, there must be built-in mechanisms for self-correction.

-### App<a id="sec-3-0-1" name="sec-3-0-1"></a>

-### DAO<a id="sec-3-0-2" name="sec-3-0-2"></a>

-### Protocol<a id="sec-3-0-3" name="sec-3-0-3"></a>

-### Case Study: OptiPulse &#x2013; Making Mesh Networks Mass-Market Viable<a id="sec-3-0-4" name="sec-3-0-4"></a>
+### Case Study: OptiPulse &#x2013; Making Mesh Networks Mass-Market Viable<a id="sec-3-0-1" name="sec-3-0-1"></a>

 Now we'll discuss how these principles can apply to promoting mesh networks, which could enable several exciting use-cases for the Mesh Market.